Pavucsan/minesweeper/README.md

 # Minesweeper Game - README
-minesweeper game for an assignment
+Minesweeper game for an assignment

 ## Design: